 There is a well known and long-established link between smells and scents and mental health, such as aromatherapy helping to reduce anxiety and stress.
 Particular smells can have a specific impact on your mind as well as your body, for instance, lavender is known to act as a sleep aid and would be a perfect scent for use in bedrooms.
 A musty and dirty smelling room is not going to have a positive effect on your mental health.
 Other scents that are linked to mental health are:

 - Pine = Often used in bathrooms but is known to lessen symptoms of anxiety and depression

-– Rosemary and peppermint = these are both known to stimulate your mind
+- Rosemary and peppermint = are both known to stimulate your mind

 - Citrus scents = known to give you a lift due to their energising properties

 This one is particularly true if you share your living environment with other people.
 Whether you are sharing with a partner, friends, housemates, there is always a chance that you won’t all feel the same way about cleaning.
 Seeing someone’s dirty clothes around, unwashed plates or a messy bathroom can cause negative feelings of resentment towards the person responsible, and the negative feelings then in turn will have an impact on your mental health.
-It is vital that you discuss your shared responsibility for keeping your living space clean and tidy.
+You must discuss your shared responsibility for keeping your living space clean and tidy.
 Working together and finding compromises will be beneficial to your mental health, as well as others and will improve relationships with positive feelings.